 The primary aim is to fund research into finding more targeted and less harsh treatments for rhabdomyosarcoma by working with centres of excellence for cancer research and treatment.
 This involves funding salaries of Scientists, Research Assistants and Research Nurses involved in ground-breaking clinical trials from the laboratory to the hospital.
 In addition we provide equipment and materials to support this work.
-We also support the children and families impacted by this disease by providing medicines that help ease the treatment process.
+We also support the children and families impacted by this disease by providing medicines and support that help ease the treatment process.

 Alice’s Arc works in conjunction with the Institute of Cancer Research (ICR), The Royal Marsden (RMH) and Great Ormond Street Hospital (GOSH) to help improve outcomes for children and adolescents with rhabdomyosarcoma.
 The ICR and the RMH together are ranked in the top four centres for cancer research and treatment worldwide.
 These institutions work closely with the children at the RMH and GOSH and the European Paediatric Soft Tissue Sarcoma Study Group (EpSSG) who design and run clinical trials across Europe to develop better treatments for young sarcoma patients.
 EpSSG also collaborates closely with the US Children's Oncology Group (COG) ensuring that valuable information is shared worldwide.